The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Derivatives: The Invisible Power Shaping the World Banking Industry

 Yale economist Robert Shiller has drafted what must count as the manifesto of infinite leverage.
 This is his book, The New Financial Order: Risk in the 21st Century.
-In Shiller’s New Order cash will be criminalized, the better to canalise all flows of money.
-Derivatives contracts on all manner of “risks” will be traded, and citizens will be required to use them to hedge their incomes, careers, etc. It doesn’t take a genius, much less an economist, to work out that such a system is workable only by compulsion and that with Shiller Orwell’s nightmare is set to become ours.
+In Shiller’s New Order, cash will be criminalized; it is better to canalise all money flows.
+Derivative contracts on all “risks” will be traded, and citizens must use them to hedge their incomes, careers, etc. It doesn’t take a genius, much less an economist, to prove that such a system is workable only by compulsion and that with Shiller, Orwell’s nightmare is set to become ours.

 Married to this are a handful of firms such as AMS, Dyncorp, Lockheed and IBM that manage most of the Federal government’s software development, financial control, and accounting functions.
-As an example, AMS took over HUD’s internal financial control and accounting systems in 1996, and within two years had racked up $60 billion in “undocumentable transactions.”
-It was then brought into the Treasury, which presumably has worked the same magic.
+For example, AMS took over HUD’s internal financial control and accounting systems in 1996 and, within two years, racked up $60 billion in “undocumentable transactions.”
+It was then brought into the Treasury, presumably working the same magic.

 The Rich Get Richer and the Poor Get Poorer: Unveiling Economic Inequality